mendes-jose/planning-rob/doc/_build/html/_sources/Multi-robot motion planner.txt

 ====================================================
 .. module:: planning_sim

-The :mod:`planning_sim` module implements classes to simulate a navigation scenario consisting of one or more mobile robots that autonomously plan their motion from an initial state to a final state avoiding static obstacles and other robots, and respecting kinematic (including nonhonolonomic) constraints.
+The :mod:`planning_sim` module implements classes and functions to simulate a navigation scenario consisting of one or more mobile robots that autonomously plan their motion from an initial state to a final state avoiding static obstacles and other robots, and respecting kinematic (including nonhonolonomic) constraints.